chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-10-22-tomorrow-panel-at-vut-indie-days-2020.md

   - c/o pop convention
   - VUT Indie days
 ---
 I am looking forward to join the panel on gender bias and discrimination in AI at the VUT Indie Days 2020 tomorrow.
-The panel is scheduled for 13:15 CEST and will be streamed on <a href="https://c-o-pop.de/en/xoxo" rel="noopener noreferrer" target="_blank">c/o pop xoxo</a> in channel 1.
+The panel is scheduled for 13:15 CEST and will be streamed on [c/o pop xoxo](https://c-o-pop.de/en/xoxo) in channel 1.
 Although originally planned to be held in English, the discussion will be in German.
 Maybe a good reason to brush up your German skills ;-)

 {{< gallery album="pd04_vutdays2020" >}}